 How Could Being Dismissed Unfairly Affect You?

-Being sacked unfairly can lead to several different issues including:
+If you were unfairly dismissed after an accident at work, it could lead to several different issues including:

 - Financial issues.